cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 Stopping and Deleting
 ---------------------
 You can stop and delete the Application using the CDAP CLI::

-  cdap> stop worker tweetApp.ETLWorker
-  Successfully stopped worker 'ETLWorker' of application 'tweetApp'
+  cdap> stop spark tweetApp.DataStreamsSparkStreaming Successfully stopped Spark program 'DataStreamsSparkStreaming' of application 'tweetApp'

   cdap> delete app tweetApp
   Successfully deleted application 'tweetApp'

 Share and Discuss!
 ==================